timknops/ml-dl-projects/README.md

 ## Projects

+*Note that when viewing the notebooks on GitHub, that the links which navigate inside notebooks (Table of Contents + others) do not work.*

 ### Machine Learning

 - [Predicting Life Expectancy using Linear Regression](./ml/life_expectancy-linear_regression.ipynb) - A linear regression model to predict life expectancy based on a dataset from the World Health Organization.